murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ---
 ##### Pointcrawling
-The time it takes to travel between your current location and the destination on your map is measured in Watches: The amount of Watches you have to spend traveling to arrive.
+The time it takes to travel between your current location and the destination on your map is measured in the amount of Watches you have to spend traveling to arrive.
 This time is a composite of distance, terrain type, availability of roads, and circumstancial factors like the weather.
 You can also spend Watches doing something else than traveling, but then you won't progress to your destination.

 Each Watch, the following sequence of events happens:
 1. The GM describes the current environment and rehashes the party's situation, giving any pertinent information that is immediately noticeable to the characters.